TetraWeb/docker/php/README.md

 These images are built from [Docker official php images](https://registry.hub.docker.com/_/php/), but additionally include:

- - All extensions are compiled and ready for loading with docker-php-ext-enable
+ - All extensions are compiled and ready for loading with `docker-php-ext-enable`
  - External extensions: redis, mongo
  - sendmail command via msmtp, configured as relay to localhost.
-Check `/etc/msmtprc`
+Check `/etc/msmtprc` to setup relay server
  - Git client from official debian repo
  - Composer
  - PHPUnit - latest stable version for php >= 5.6 and PHPUnit 4.8 for php < 5.6